 Later, they took a walk in the lawns.

 "Thank you with the arrangements."
-Clayton wrapped his warm hand around Ann's.
+Christopher wrapped his warm hand around Ann's.
 Her heart raced.

 Finally, the big evening arrived and the guests started pouring in.

 Alfred took their coats and showed them in.
 Lady Liz and her son received them in the big hall lit up with light and joy.
 Ann was a vision of loveliness in a dress cut on simple lines.
 Several guests stopped by said “hello” to her too.
 Lady Elizabeth introduced her to them.
 Young girls looked at her with envy because of her proximity to the most eligible bachelor in their society.

 At the end of a dance with a knight, Ann felt a tap on her shoulder and she saw Christopher.
 Taking her hand, he led her to the dance floor.
 Within the circle of his arms, as they moved to music, Ann felt as though she was home finally.